SuperOfficeDocs/superoffice-docs/docs/api/reference/restful/rest/Script/v1Script_SaveCRMScriptByUniqueIdentifier.md

 | SO-TimeZone | Specify the timezone code that you would like date/time responses converted to. |
 | SO-AppToken | The application token that identifies the partner app.
 Used when calling Online WebAPI from a server. |

-## Request Body: CRMScript
+## Request Body: crmscript

 Information about the CRMScript

 | Property Name | Type |  Description |
 |----------------|------|--------------|